2bndy5/CircuitPython_Cirque_Pinnacle/docs/api.rst

    :param ~busio.SPI spi: The object of the SPI bus to use.
 This object must be shared among
       other driver classes that use the same SPI bus (MOSI, MISO, & SCK pins).
-   :param ~microcontroller.Pin ss_pin: The "slave select" pin output to the Pinnacle ASIC.
+   :param ~digitalio.DigitalInOut ss_pin: The "slave select" pin output to the Pinnacle ASIC.
    :param int spi_frequency: The SPI bus speed in Hz.
 Default is 12 MHz.
-   :param ~microcontroller.Pin dr_pin: |dr_pin_parameter|
+   :param ~digitalio.DigitalInOut dr_pin: |dr_pin_parameter|

       .. important:: |dr_pin_note|